morphyyyy/M20PlaybookEditor/README.md

 Route Visualizer -

 The Route Visualizer tool exists in the tools menu and currently only works with the provided csv.
 It can draw and save routes one at a time, or save more than one route by selecting multiple groups of ID steps and selecting save all from the menu.

+-
+V1.06 - Formation Alignments, Flip Play, Formation Edits -

+Formation Alignments -

+Added the Formation Alignments and motions.
+They are listed in the Motion/Alignments dropdown.
+This will update in the Playart preview.
+*** Routes will not flip as they do in game; i.e. flat routes

+Flip Play -
+Added the ability to flip the play

+Formation Edits -
+Added the ability to edit/save Formations
+-STEP table
+-STEG table